A weak Ly$\alpha$ halo for an extremely bright Little Red Dot: Indications of enshrouded SMBH growth: Implications for the nature of A2744-45924

 To gain further insight on the implications of our observations for the properties of the obscuring gas, we need to make assumptions on the exact powering mechanism for AGN Ly$\alpha$ nebulae, thence the wavelength range of the photons that need to be obscured in the case of A2744-45924 and in turn the properties of the material that could be responsible for the obscuration.
-The dominant emission mechanism for AGN-powered Ly$\alpha$ nebulae is not fully clear and still subject to debate, the two most commonly invoked mechanisms being recombination and resonant scattering \citep[e.g.,][]{cantalupo2014}\footnote{A third mechanism, collisional excitation, is also expected to play a role in extended Ly$\alpha$ emission around galaxies (e.g.,\ \citealt{dijkstra2009}) but is disfavoured for AGN nebulae due to photo-ionization effects (e.g.,\ \citealt{pezzulli2019}).}.
+The dominant emission mechanism for AGN-powered Ly$\alpha$ nebulae is not fully clear and still subject to debate, the two most commonly invoked mechanisms being recombination and resonant scattering \citep[e.g.,][]{cantalupo2014}.\footnote{A third mechanism, collisional excitation, is also expected to play a role in extended Ly$\alpha$ emission around galaxies (e.g.,\ \citealt{dijkstra2009}) but is disfavored for AGN nebulae due to photo-ionization effects (e.g.,\ \citealt{pezzulli2019}).}

-In the first (``recombination'') scenario, ionising photons reach and ionise the CGM, triggering the emission of recombination lines including Ly$\alpha$.
-If this interpretation is correct (as indicated for instance by the detection of non-resonant recombination lines from at least some AGN-powered Ly$\alpha$ nebulae; e.g., \citealt{langen2023}), then our main result---the {\it lack} of a luminous and extended Ly$\alpha$ nebula centred on the AGN---suggests a high covering factor of material that is optically thick to hydrogen-ionising photons, requiring neutral hydrogen column density $N_{\rm H\,\text{\sc I}} >10^{17.2} \; \textrm{cm}^{-2}$.
-This is very consistent with (albeit not conclusive proof of) the BH* model, which predicts $N_{\rm H\,\text{\sc I}} \sim 10^{24} \; \textrm{cm}^{-2}$, fully sufficient to completely suppress the hydrogen ionising flux, but is also subject to caveats, as discussed in Sect.~\ref{subsec:UVnature} below.
+In the first scenario (recombination), ionizing photons reach and ionize the CGM, triggering the emission of recombination lines including Ly$\alpha$.
+If this interpretation is correct (as indicated for instance by the detection of nonresonant recombination lines from at least some AGN-powered Ly$\alpha$ nebulae; e.g., \citealt{langen2023}), then our main result---the {\it lack} of a luminous and extended Ly$\alpha$ nebula centered on the AGN---suggests a high covering factor of material that is optically thick to hydrogen-ionizing photons, requiring neutral hydrogen column density $N_{\rm H\,\text{\sc I}} >10^{17.2} \; \textrm{cm}^{-2}$.
+This is very consistent with (albeit not conclusive proof of) the BH* model, which predicts $N_{\rm H\,\text{\sc I}} \sim 10^{24} \; \textrm{cm}^{-2}$, fully sufficient to completely suppress the hydrogen ionizing flux, but is also subject to caveats, as discussed in Sect.~\ref{subsec:UVnature} below.